vananu/Gpay-TD/README.md

 **Send money on GPay using bank details:**

 ![image](https://github.com/vananu/Gpay-TD/assets/134517189/e81abdc3-4387-4cae-ba22-bd70eb35f155)

--•	Open the GPay application on your phone
+-	Open the GPay application on your phone
--•	Tap on the 'Bank Transfer' button at the top
+- Tap on the 'Bank Transfer' button at the top
+- Enter the required details like account number, IFSC Code, and recipient’s  name
+- Tap the 'Continue' button and enter the desired  amount
+- 	Tap the 'Pay' button and enter your UPI PIN